cesarBLG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 - bug fix for bad mouse pointing in full screen mode and for issues with Fast full screen-Alt-Tab mode
 - improved operation as webserver, enabling HUD and Train Driving info on web clients like PCs, tablets or smartphones, by mbm_OR, cjakeman and BillC
 - panto commands and animations now swapped when in rear cab
-- improvements in Activity Evaluation of station stops, by mbm_OR
 - correction to reduce transfer flickering at short distance
 - allow passing a red signal for shunting through dispatcher window, see https://trello.com/c/I19VVKlz/450-manual-callon-from-dispatcher-window , by césarbl
 - Fix memory usage indication that was clamped to 4 GB, see http://www.elvastower.com/forums/index.php?/topic/33907-64-bit-openrails-consumes-more-memory/page__view__findpost__p__257699
 - option to skip saving commands (reduces save time on long activities), see http://www.elvastower.com/forums/index.php?/topic/33907-64-bit-openrails-consumes-more-memory/page__view__findpost__p__257687
 - skip warning messages related to ruler token, that is introduced by TSRE5
 - General Option to reduce memory usage
-- TCS extensions: add save/restore feature accordingly to ORTS standards as suggested by Serana
-- Autopilot and Extended AI shunting now always on: checkbox deleted
 - Bug fix for https://bugs.launchpad.net/or/+bug/1877644 SPEED signals not being updated in multiplayer clients.
 By cesarbl
 - Web server: web TrackViewer added, by mbm_OR
 - Avoid 3D cab stuttering by a mutable shape primitive, by YoRyan
-- bug fix for https://bugs.launchpad.net/or/+bug/1878687 Maximum gauge allowed smaller than Iberian gauge
-- NEW: bug fix for crash using 3D cabs with reduce memory option selected
+- bug fix for crash using 3D cabs with reduce memory option selected
-- NEW: ORTS_SIGNED_TRACTION_TOTAL_BRAKING cab control https://trello.com/c/sHS9ZfNL/463-traction-braking-control-considering-train-brake , by Paolo
+- ORTS_SIGNED_TRACTION_TOTAL_BRAKING cab control https://trello.com/c/sHS9ZfNL/463-traction-braking-control-considering-train-brake , by Paolo
+- NEW: some bug fixes in web server when in timetable mode, by mbm_OR
+- NEW: enable rotation of digital controls in 2D cabs, from an idea of Paolo, see http://www.elvastower.com/forums/index.php?/topic/34052-rotation-of-digital-instrument-in-cvf-files/ .